Ex-CIA officials say torture report is one-sided, flawed

 The report concluded the CIA failed to disrupt any subsequent plots despite torturing captives during the presidency of George W. Bush.

-The former CIA officials defended the interrogation programme by saying agents were in an unprecedented daily "'ticking time bomb' scenario" that required quick action.
+The former CIA officials defended the interrogation program by saying agents were in an unprecedented daily "'ticking time bomb' scenario" that required quick action.

 They said the committee report was "flat-out wrong" in saying the CIA misled the White House, Justice Department, Congress and the public about its methods.
 The CIA sought and received confirmation from the White House and Justice Department for its programs and also kept Congress informed, they said.